Jewel is an acclaimed American singer, songwriter, actress, poet, painter, philanthropist and daughter to an Alaskan cowboy singer-songwriter.

 went further, crowning her 'rock’s sexiest poet.'

-In February of 2013, Jewel will release her first ever career-spanning collection that includes new recordings of two classic hits with guest vocalists: “Foolish Games” with Kelly Clarkson and “You Were Meant For Me” with the Pistol Annies.
+In February of 2013, Jewel released her first ever career-spanning collection that includes new recordings of two classic hits with guest vocalists: “Foolish Games” with Kelly Clarkson and “You Were Meant For Me” with the Pistol Annies.
 The Greatest Hits album also includes one brand new single titled Two Hearts Breaking."
 It's a tender ballad about a once-great love, powered by thumping drums, rough-edged guitars.

 , her second children’s album with Fisher-Price® and Somerset Entertainment.
 The album written while pregnant and inspired by Kase, appeals to kids and parents alike and includes over 15 songs and 4 classics such as The Green Grass Grows All Around